hnakamur/rustc-deb/doc/rust.md

 * The `test` attribute, for marking functions as unit tests.
 * The `allow`, `warn`, `forbid`, and `deny` attributes, for controlling lint checks.
 Lint checks supported by the compiler can be found via `rustc -W help`.
+* The `deriving` attribute, for automatically generating implementations of certain traits.
+* The `static_assert` attribute, for asserting that a static bool is true at compiletime

 Other attributes may be added or removed during development of the language.